whoislewys/kick-help/README.md

 	return metrics.history['binary_accuracy'][0]
 ```
 #### model_validate
-The `model_validate` function attempts to fine the optimal number of nodes for a given batch sice, epoch size, and learn rate.
-For my application, I set the batch size to `50`, the epoch size to `1000`, and the learn rate to `0.05`.
-The function accepts a minimum number of nodes, a maximum number of nodes, and a step, then trains the model across the set of nodes.
-It tracks the accuracy of the model for each number of nodes and returns the optimum.
-For my application, the optimal number of nodes is `11`, with an accuracy of approx. `0.65`.
+The `model_validate` function attempts to fine the optimal number of nodes for a given batch sice, epoch size, and learn rate.The function accepts a minimum number of nodes, a maximum number of nodes, and a step, then trains the model across the set of nodes.
 ```
 def model_validate(x_train, y_train, batch_size, epochs, lr, min_nodes, max_nodes, step, outfile='model_accuracy.txt'):
 	# options